Cinemex

-Cinemex is a Mexican chain of cinemas.
+Cadena Mexicana de Exhibición S.A. de C.V., commonly referred to as Cinemex, is a Mexican chain of cinemas.
 It operates multiplexes in cities such as Mexico City, Guadalajara, Monterrey, Toluca, Cd.
 Juarez, Leon, Tijuana, Mexicali, Puebla and other Mexican cities.

 In 2015, Cinemex began to expand into the United States under the banner CMX.
 It initially focused on cinemas with premium amenities; in 2017, this division expanded via its acquisition of Cobb Theatres, making it the eighth-largest U.S. cinema chain.

 History

 Cinemex started with a college business plan.
 Adolfo Fastlicht, Miguel Angel Dávila Guzmán and Matthew Heyman speculated that Mexico was ready for larger movie theaters.
 When the regulations were lifted with the new Cinematography Law passed in Mexico in 1992, Adolfo Fastlicht and Miguel Angel Dávila decided that Mexico City offered a market for a high-end chain of theaters.